eeshvardasikcm/eeshvardasikcm/README.md

 My playing time on RoK will be reducing even more.

 I am actively doing a long term Ayurvedic panchakarma routine.
-The panchakarma is reduced to a smaller set of pancgakarma activities that can be done for 6-18 months.
+The panchakarma is reduced to a smaller set of panchakarma activities that can be done for 6-18 months.
 Some periods of increased adherence to a full Ayurvedic panchakarma are done up to twice a year.

 ### Carbon Project